ThatOneCalculator/DiscordRPCMaker/README.md

 ## This is meant to be ultra noob-friendly, as long as you follow the instructions!

 ### The whole setup takes only a couple minutes!
-There's even an example video at the bottom of this page!
+There's even an example GIF at the bottom of this page!
 ---
 ### Part 1: Creating your presence application (same on all platforms)
 *Options 4-7 are optional!
 This is if you want your status to have images.*